-Thank you for your support and co-operation at his time.
+Thank you for your continued support and efforts in the fight against coronavirus.

 Important information on the Coronavirus can also be found on the following links